 Follow these 5 basic steps checklist as part of your rights when pulled over by police in the United Kingdom.

 There will be no confusion if the police officers inside the patrol car want you to pull over and stop.
 Their gestures and actions will make it clear where to pull over for police.

-As a rule, police officers use their car indicators and hands to point to the left side of the road in the United Kingdom.
+As a rule, police officers use their car indicators and hands to point to the left side of the road (United Kingdom).

 Turning on the cabin light and rolling down the window also suggests that you are not trying to conceal any evidence or hide a weapon.